Are Wedding Loans a Good Way to Cover Costs?

 Using an Online Personal Loan Company to Pay for the Wedding

 A ton of Internet loan companies have sprung up over the past few years, and most offer crowd-sourced loans.
 Here's how it works: Online investors front money for you once you've been approved by the company in much the same way you'd be approved by a bank.
 Then you pay them back including interest in the same way you would a bank.
-Some good sites (read: trusted) for online wedding loans are Prosper, Upstart and LendingClub.
-Sites like these will have you safely fill in your information, then bring up the types of loans (and the personal loan rates) that you qualify for.
-"People that apply can have their money as soon as three to five days," says Sarah Cain, director of communications at Prosper.
-"Marketplace lending is a newer method, but a quickly growing option for consumers.
-Credit cards are great for making a purchase at the point of sale, but not a good option for borrowing money long-term.
-There's a faster, easier, smarter way to borrow, and being online allows us to be available 24/7."
+A good site (read: trusted) for online wedding loans is Upstart.
+Sites like Upstart will have you safely fill in your information, then bring up the types of loans (and the personal loan rates) that you qualify for.
+“Unless you can pay off the monthly balance immediately, credit cards are not a great option for long term debt,” says Jungwon Byun, head of growth at Upstart.
+“The Upstart platform is smart; we use education and employment in addition to credit history to determine the APR.
+The entire process is also online and very simple, making it a fast and easy way to borrow.”
 If you're interested, you can move forward with the application process for your wedding loan.
 If not, just stop there.

 Taking Out a Home Equity Line of Credit to Pay for the Wedding